ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 10. For later use, capture variants whose locations are in known Alu elements as well as those whose locations both are within Alu elements and are known to be rna-editing sites:

-		# TODO: Ask Adam precisely where this is used; can't find in dnamethod file
 		# capture in VCF format ALL SNPiR-filtered variants in known Alu elements
 		# (not only those variants at known RNA-editing sites);
 		# save these for later, when they will be used in identifying novel RNA editing sites